Oh My God at Kemistry Gallery

 The geometric design of the re-imagined characters is perhaps an unintentional reference to the geometric pottery of 8th century BC Greece, which depicted the exploits of Heracles.
 These once great figures are laid bare – there’s no smoke or mirrors, no mystery or intrigue.
 Instead, it’s a simplistic, almost childlike depiction of the gods, and yet, they are not without their own charm.

 The comic book look is certainly humorous, as is the witty play on the concept of an avatar.
 The work looks like the thumbnail images you would find on a forum or Twitter profile, if the account happened to belong to Aphrodite or Poseidon.
 And of course the original concept of an avatar is the descent of a god to Earth in the Hindu and Sikh traditions.
 How very fitting.

 The exhibition also seems to be a cutting comment on the cult of celebrity: these heroic and godly figures are put on a pedestal and idolised, yet they seem liable to public ridicule, in danger at any moment of being pulled down on the fleeting whim of the masses.
 In Ancient Greece they believed that through divine interference, people were just the playthings of the gods.
 It seems Hey Studio’s latest exhibition turns that relationship on its head.

-Oh My God is at Kemistry Gallery until 14th September 2013, for further information visit here.
+Oh My God is at Kemistry Gallery until 14th September 2013.
+For further information visit the gallery’s website here.